-The Affirmative Project is a Social Practice Arts Initiative in Western New York directed by University at Buffalo Master’s in Fine Arts Candidate Galia Binder.
+The Affirmative Project is a Social Practice Arts Initiative in Western New York directed by affirmative collaborative member Galia Binder and facilitated by collaborative member Dietrich Schifeling.
 The project began as a disability arts initiative in the Spring of 2017, and transformed in the Summer of 2017 to become a community-based arts initiative dedicated to radical inclusivity and accessibility.

 Social Practice Art is a form of Participatory, Relational, and Public Art.
 It is the art of our lived social experience.
 Social Practice artists create interactive aesthetic worlds, and dynamic social environments for audience members to experience and participate in.
 Such artists value the process of making a work together over any object, “outcome,” or finished product.
 The act of engaging and collaborating produces an aesthetic in and of itself.